 We ask that you commit to the following principles and standards:

-A conflict of interest exists whenever a person’s private interest intersects in any way, or even appears to intersect, with EPE’s interest, including its subsidiaries and affiliates.
-A conflict of interest can arise when an employee, officer or director takes an action or has an interest that may make it difficult for him or her to perform his or her work objectively and effectively.
-Conflicts of interest may also arise when an employee, officer or director (or his or her family members) receives improper personal benefits as a result of the employee’s, officer’s or director’s position with EPE.
-Conflicts include any activity, interest or association that might compromise, or even appear to compromise, the independent exercise of a person's judgment in the best interest of EPE, its subsidiaries, affiliates, shareholders, customers and the public.
+A conflict of interest exists whenever a person's interests, position or relationships compete or conflict in any way, or even appears to compete or conflict, with EPE's best interest.
+A conflict of interest can arise when an employee, officer or director takes an action or has a personal interest that may make it difficult to objectively and effectively perform EPE duties and responsibilities or receives improper personal gifts or benefits for themselves or their family members as a result of their position in the Company.

 We respect the property rights of other companies and their proprietary information and require our employees, officers and directors to observe such rights.